zheHT/ResolveMesh/README.md

 ## � n8n Integration & Trigger Nodes

-ResolveMesh uses **n8n** cloud automation to handle incoming disputes from multiple channels.
-Configure the following triggers:
+ResolveMesh uses **n8n Cloud** automation to handle incoming disputes from multiple channels.
+Since n8n Cloud is an external service that needs to reach your local FastAPI backend, **ngrok is required** to expose the backend via a public URL.

+Configure the following triggers in your n8n workflows:

 ### 1️⃣ IMAP Trigger (Email Intake)